The Return of Monte Cristo (1946 film)

-The Return of Monte Cristo is a 1946 swashbuckler film which is a sequel to The Count of Monte Cristo (1934) and The Son of Monte Cristo (1940).
+The Return of Monte Cristo is a 1946 American historical adventure film directed by Henry Levin and starring Louis Hayward, Barbara Britton and George Macready.
+It was produced by Edward Small for distribution by Columbia Pictures.
+A swashbuckler, it is a sequel to The Count of Monte Cristo (1934) and The Son of Monte Cristo (1940), the latter of which also stars Hayward.

 Plot

 The grandson of the Count of Monte Cristo is falsely accused of a crime and imprisoned on Devil's Island.
 He escapes and seeks revenge against those responsible for his imprisonment.